DhruvDholakiaCE/TankGame/README.md

 # TankGame
-simple tank game with two tanks made in PyGame.
+Simple tank game with two tanks made in PyGame with sound effects.